lolyay270/ID607001-intro-app-dev-concepts/lecture-notes/week-09.md

 ## Seeding

-Before we create our tests, let us create a script to seed our database with data.
+Before we create our tests, let us create a script to seed our users.
+With seeded users we can authenticate each test.
 In the `prisma` directory, create a file named `seed.js` and add the following code.

 ```javascript
 import { PrismaClient } from "@prisma/client";